 On 28 June 1918, the French Intelligence Bureau issued an appreciation of the strategic situation and forecast a renewal of the German attack in the area of the Oise and Marne.
 Allied Generalissimo Ferdinand Foch ordered the French and British armies to make preparations for mutual assistance.
-XXII Corps, which had been moved in early June to the Somme SW of Amiens, was made available for a move to assist the French and 15th (Scottish) and 34th Divisions were sent from First and Second Army areas respectively to make it up to four Divisions.
-These two Divisions entrained for Chalons on the night 15/16 July but were kept at the disposal of Foch.
+The British XXII Corps, which had been moved in early June to the Somme SW of Amiens, was made available for a move to assist the French, and the 15th (Scottish) and 34th Divisions were sent from First and Second Army areas respectively to make it up to four divisions.
+These two divisions entrained for Chalons on the night 15/16 July but were kept at the disposal of Foch.
 The Corps was moved to Vitry-le-Francois, in the area of General de Mitry's Ninth Army, in reserve.
 15th (Scottish) Division was detrained at Clermont, going to French Third Army and headquartered at Liancourt; 34th Division concentrated at Senlis.

 French Fifth Army (Berthelot)

 51st (Highland) Division, which fought for the Ardre Valley

 62nd (2nd West Riding) Division, which also fought for the Ardre Valley.

 In view of Mangin's success and a German withdrawal from the Marne on the night 20/21 July, the other two British Divisions were assigned to French Tenth Army.
 The British formations relieved one French and one American Division in the front line on 22 July.

 From the British Official History: "The 27th July witnessed a definite change for the better in the situation on the eastern and southern sides of the salient.
 An Allied attack planned for that day led to the discovery that the Germans had retired on the front from Vrigny right round to the Butte de Chalmont (exclusive), the latter place being a hill which overlooks Oulchy-le-Chateau on the east.